Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 Coconut oil is a fat that is easily digested when eaten in moderation.
 It can be a lifesaver for premature babies because the body easily converts it to energy.
 Coconut oil, like mother’s milk, is antimicrobial (fights germs) and protects against parasites.

 Avoid all hydrogenated fats.
 These fats are oils that have been turned into saturated fats (like margarine and shortening).
-Maybe a couple of servings a week, but no more!
 Staying away from hydrogenated fats is not easy.
-This harmful fat is a major ingredient in everything from biscuits and pies to fast food.
+This harmful fat is a major ingredient in everything from biscuits and pies to fast food and packaged items.

 Essiac is an herbal tea formula once famous for curing cancer and other dreaded diseases.
 The blend was created by the Ojibway Indians and made famous by Rene Caisse.
 (The name Essiac is actually an anagram of her last name “Caisse”.)
 The formula included sheep sorrel, burdock root, rhubarb, and slippery elm bark.